justicephysics/humanos2.0/pravaha-bihar-convergence.md

 The recognition was simple and devastating: *“The matter is something else.”* The problem was not a lack of democracy, money, buildings, or teachers.
 It was something deeper—something everyone was missing.

-That “something else” became the foundation of a sixteen‑year investigation that eventually decoded the entire extraction protocol: the Canal Dogma, the narrow gates, the poverty sticker, the examination industry, the political heat sink, the 70–80% extraction pattern, and the upgraded equation \(E = MC^2 \times L\) that reveals the missing distribution.
+That “something else” became the foundation of a sixteen‑year investigation that eventually decoded the entire extraction protocol: the Canal Dogma, the narrow gates, the poverty sticker, the examination industry, the political heat sink, the 70–80% extraction pattern, and the upgraded equation $$(E = MC^2 \times L)$$ that reveals the missing distribution.

 ---